Blog

 Agent mode that handles multi-step tasks across files, including terminal commands

-Privacy mode that keeps your code off remote servers
+Privacy mode that keeps your code off remote servers entirely

 ChatGPT vs Cursor: Key Differences